DigglesMods/ElfPatch/README.md

 # ElfPatch
-Patches the Elfes outfit ;D
+This mod improves the elf's outfit. ;D